jasonadriaan/videocloudanalytics/README.md

 }

 ```
+Notes:
+- The get() method will return a Laravel Collection to make it easier for you to work with the data returned.

-The only required field would be the dimensions field.
+- The only required field would be the dimensions field.
 If you do not provide it the API call will fail.

-For the full Dimension Guide please go read the [official documentation](https://apis.support.brightcove.com/analytics/dimension-guides/index.html).
+- For the full Dimension Guide please go read the [official documentation](https://apis.support.brightcove.com/analytics/dimension-guides/index.html).

 ## Changelog